JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

     }
     ```

-Writing the code only in common Kotlin has obvious limitations because it can't use any platform specifics.
+Writing the code only in common Kotlin has obvious limitations because it can't use any platform-specific functionality.
 Using interfaces and the [expect/actual](multiplatform-connect-to-apis.md) mechanism solves this.

 ### Check out platform-specific implementations

-The common source set can define an interface or an expected declaration.
-Then each platform source set,
+The common source set can define expected declarations (interfaces, classes, and so on).
-in this case `androidMain` and `iosMain`, has to provide actual platform-specific implementations for the expected
+Then each platform source set, in this case `androidMain` and `iosMain`,
-declarations from the common source set.
+has to provide actual platform-specific implementations for the expected declarations.

 While generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations
 and generates a single declaration with actual implementations.